-'''

-The C0:C1:C2:C3:C4:C5 codes for general calls are always as
+The C0:C1:C2:C3:C4:C5 codes for general calls are always as follows:

-follows:

-C_0 = 0 (1, 2 \text{ or } 3) \text{ (if required)}
+$C_0 = 0$ (1, 2 or 3) (if required)

-C_1 = 3 \text{ (distress) or 2 (urgency)}
+$C_1 = 3$ (distress) or 2 (urgency)

-C_2 = 00

-C_3 = 00

-C_4 = 11

-C_5 = 00

-'''

-5 Search and rescue coordination traffic
+5 Search and Rescue coordination traffic

-5.1 Search and rescue coordination messages should be addressed to user defined circular or rectangular areas for the intent of coordinating the search and rescue of a vessel in distress.
+5.1 SAR coordination messages should be addressed to user defined circular or rectangular areas for the intent of coordinating the Search and Rescue of a vessel in distress.
 Priority of the message will be determined by the phase of the emergency.